Upstream-Research/records.net/README.md

 ## Project Layout

-There are several libraries in this code base.
+There are several library assembly projects in this code base.
-They are organized by dependency.
+The libraries are organized by dependency.
 The core library, `Records`, has no significant dependencies and is built to be compatible with .NET Core 1.0.
 Derived libraries, like `Records.Data` have a dependency on `System.Data`.